wordpress-mobile/WordPress-Android/docs/talkback-guidelines.md

 ### <a name="basics"></a>Basics

-The accessibility framework within Android has several ways in which you can provide cues to TalkBack, so it knows how it make it's announcement when a view becomes focused.
+The accessibility framework within Android has several ways in which you can provide cues to TalkBack, so it knows how it makes it's announcement when a view becomes focused.

 * `contentDescription`  - Each view has this attribute that allows you to set meaningful and descriptive labels.
 If this is missing TalkBack might not be able to provide much value to the user.
-* `importantForAccessibility` - In cases where a view or layout might not have a need to be accessible this attribute can be set.
-It basically allows TalkBack to ignore views that have this property set to `yes` thus eliminating the need for a content description.
+* `importantForAccessibility` - In cases where a view or layout might not need to be accessible, this attribute can be set.
+It allows TalkBack to ignore views that have this property set to `yes`, thus eliminating the need for a content description.
 * `hint` - For usability purposes, the text input control `EditText` has the hint attribute.
-If another view is providing the label then you can utilize the `labelFor` attribute.
+If another view is providing the label, then you can utilize the `labelFor` attribute.
 Below is an example.

  ```xml
  <LinearLayout